aaronabramov/k9/README.md

   left: `false`,
  right: `true`', src/eq.rs:19:5
  ```

 Which doesn't help much.
-Especially, if you're new to the code base, seeing things like `expected 'true' but got 'false'` will make you got and look at the code before you even know what the problem can be, which can be very time consuming.
+Especially, if you're new to the code base, seeing things like `expected 'true' but got 'false'` will make you go and look at the code before you even know what the problem can be, which can be very time consuming.

 What we probably want to see is: